johnwesleyharding/johnwesleyharding.github.io/_posts/2019-10-23-gdpbycounty.md

 **Do counties with large GDP also have a higher economic growth rate than counties with low GDP?**

-Is this supposed to be mostly about the results or the data science process also?

-What is the effect of Americans moving into cities at higher concentrations on the GDP of both the urban and rural counties with shifting demographics.
+One potential effect of Americans increasing move toward cities is a shift in GDP of both the urban and rural counties as those demographics change.
 I looked at data from all 3113 county-equivalent economic areas in the United States from 2012 to 2015.

-Distribution of Counties by 2015 GDP:
+**Distribution of Counties by 2015 GDP:**

 | GDP Range | Number of Counties | Mean growth 2012-2015 |
 | :------ |:--- | :--- |